 - Wrongful Death: Motorcyclists may pass away after an accident

 Why Insurance Matters

-The reality is that riding a motorcycle is an inherently dangerous activity and there is only so much that can be done to totally prevent a rider from being injured in the event of an accident.
-The lack of physical protection and vulnerability to collisions are just a couple of reasons that motorcyclists are 30 times more likely to be killed in a crash than drivers of regular passenger vehicles.
+The reality is that riding a motorcycle is an inherently dangerous activity and there is only so much that can be done to prevent a rider from being injured in the event of an accident.
+The lack of physical protection and vulnerability to collisions are just a couple of reasons that motorcyclists are 30 times more likely to be killed in a crash than those in regular passenger vehicles.

-Ultimately, however, the statistics show that collisions do happen and that riders have a high likelihood of suffering significant injuries when they do.
-Sadly, many drivers in the United States purchase minimum required liability insurance policies, which is usually around $25,000.
+Ultimately collisions do happen, and riders have a high likelihood of suffering significant injuries when they do.
+Many drivers in the United States purchase minimum required liability insurance policies, which is usually around $25,000.
 And since insurance is not legally required for motorcyclists, an injured victim could be left with hardly any coverage to pay for their injuries.
 That’s why it is often extremely beneficial – and typically not very expensive – for motorcyclists to purchase Personal Injury Protection (PIP) and Uninsured/Underinsured Motorist (UM/UIM) coverage on their own insurance policies.

 No matter the severity of your motorcycle accident, consulting with an experienced personal injury attorney can be beneficial to victims who are interested in learning about the legal process and whether they have a valid claim.